AI Copyright Litigation

 Acquisition claims.
 Plaintiffs distinguish between lawfully purchased or licensed material and material allegedly obtained from pirate, shadow-library, or unauthorized sources.

 Copyright management information claims.
-Some cases allege that copyright notices, metadata, or other management information were removed or ignored in ways that violate the DMCA.
+Some cases allege that copyright notices, metadata, or other management information were removed, stripped, or ignored in ways that violate 17 U.S.C.
+1202.

 Major Cases

 Bartz v.
 Anthropic.
 In June 2025, Judge William Alsup held that Anthropic's use of lawfully acquired books for LLM training was fair use on the record before him, and that format-shifting purchased print books into internal digital copies was fair use.
-The order did not excuse the alleged use of pirated library copies.
-Anthropic later reached a settlement over the authors' claims.
+The order did not excuse alleged downloading and retention of pirated books.
+The later settlement process concerned the piracy-related class claims, not a class-wide ruling that every AI-training use of books is lawful.

 The New York Times v.
 OpenAI and Microsoft.
 The Times sued in December 2023 over alleged copying of news articles for model training and outputs.
-In April 2025, a federal court allowed much of the case to proceed past motions to dismiss, leaving key factual and fair-use issues for later stages.
+In April 2025, a federal court allowed direct and contributory copyright claims to proceed while dismissing some unfair-competition, abridgment, and DMCA theories.
+The order left core factual and fair-use issues for later stages.

 Disney and Universal v.
 Midjourney.
-In June 2025, major film studios sued Midjourney, alleging that the image generator infringed copyrights in protected characters and works through training and outputs.
-As of this review, the case remains an important pending visual-media dispute.
+In June 2025, major film studios sued Midjourney, alleging that the image generator infringed copyrights in protected characters and works through training, output, promotion, and product design.
+CourtListener listed the case as active with filings continuing into June 2026, making it a central pending visual-media dispute.

 Music publisher cases.
 Music publishers have sued AI developers over alleged use and output of song lyrics.
 In Concord Music Group v.
-Anthropic, claims over lyrics and copyright management information remained active after motion practice in 2025.
+Anthropic, March 2025 motion practice denied a preliminary injunction and dismissed some secondary-infringement and CMI theories with leave to amend; later 2025 motion practice allowed amended secondary-infringement and CMI claims to proceed.
+The larger lyric-training and lyric-output dispute remained unresolved.

 Fair Use Pattern